ColinFay/website/_posts/2017-12-20-purrr-code.md

 hope my series of posts has convince you to dive into this “programming with {purrr}” world :)

-So, today, we’re gonna have another look at what you can do with {purrr}
-to write more efficient R.
+So, today, we’re gonna have a look at what you can do with {purrr} to write more efficient R.

 ## Repeat after me: don’t repeat yourself